Can I customize the layout and styles of my ePub?

 Calvino

-Now you can start working on the CSS code depending on the type of content you want to edit.
-For example, if you want to change the way the chapter title is rendered, click on the corresponding content type ("chapter title"), and in the editor window that will appear on the right, you can intervene on the graphic feature you want (font size, font, etc.).
-For example, if you want the chapter title to be lowercase and not uppercase, you will need to change the corresponding CSS rule (text-transform) from uppercase to lowercase;
+Now you can start working on the CSS code based on the content type you wish to edit.
+For instance, if you want to alter the way chapter titles are rendered, click on the relevant content type ("chapter title").
+In the editor window that appears on the right, you can adjust the graphic feature (font size, font, etc.).
+For example, if you prefer the chapter title to be in lowercase rather than uppercase, you will need to modify the corresponding CSS rule (text-transform) from uppercase to lowercase.

-If you want just the first letter of the title to be capitalized, you will have to put capitalize instead of uppercase.
+If you only want the first letter of the title to be capitalized, you should use "capitalize" instead of "uppercase".

-Attention: the single CSS declaration "property: value" (in our example: "text-transform: lowercase;") must be pulled out from the CSS comment (that is, the block of text enclosed between /* and */), must be just outside, always within brackets, otherwise they won't be applied.
+Attention: the individual CSS declaration "property: value" (in our example: "text-transform: lowercase;") must be pulled out from the CSS comment (that is, the block of text enclosed between /* and */).
+It must be just outside and always within brackets, otherwise, they won't be applied.

 You can also leave just the property to be modified (in our example, that of the text-transform) if you don't need to modify the others.